Why dispelling the myths around dementia is important

 Myth: We have a cure for dementia.

-Reality: Right now, there is no cure for dementia – but that doesn't mean there will never be a cure.
+Reality: Right now, there is no cure for the major types of dementia; but that doesn't mean there will never be a cure for these types.

 Each major type of dementia, including Alzheimer’s disease, remains incurable.
 However, medications, support and care early in the disease can help manage symptoms and improve quality of life.